xwmx/bibliography/README.md

 -   Ross Levine and Yona Rubinstein, *Smart and Illicit: Who Becomes an Entrepreneur and Does It Pay?*, Working Paper (National Bureau of Economic Research, August 2013), http://www.nber.org/papers/w19276
+-   Noam Wasserman, “Stewards, Agents, and the Founder Discount:
+    Executive Compensation in New Ventures,” *The Academy of Management Journal* 49, no. 5 (October 2006): 960–976.
 -   David McRaney, “Survivorship Bias,” *You Are Not So Smart*, May 23, 2013, http://youarenotsosmart.com/2013/05/23/survivorship-bias/
 -   Daniel N. Deli and Mukunthan Santhanakrishnan, “Syndication in